mattoppenheim/microbit_activity_indicator/README.md

 ### micro:bit v1 and v2 compatibility

-The code only works with v1 of the micro:bit at the moment.
-I am trying to figure out why.
+The hex file works with v1 and v2 of the micro:bit.